brains-and-beards/react-native-animated-code-input/README.md

 ## Description

-An animated code input component for React Native.
-Support for iOS, Android and React Native Web.
-This is a fully customizable component that allows the developer to write custom styles for the cursor, a single cell, and input focus.
-The module is also able to handle autofill after receiving a SMS message.
+Animated code input component for React Native, with support for iOS, Android, and React Native Web.
+It works with one-time password autofill on iOS and Android.

+This component is fully customizable.
+You can change the appearance of the fields, cursor and animation timing.
+It presents code in separate input fields without losing support for filling out one time passwords from messages.

+Two-factor authentication, for a good reason, is part of more and more applications.
+Many times the screen where the user has to enter the code is one of the first screens they will see in your app.
+As you know, users are fast to judge your app quality by the UI.
+Why not give them a sweet looking eye candy, where your app can stand out from the others?
+That's why we are sharing with you our Animated Code Input Field.

 **Support: RN >=0.59.0**